 The MSIGA was drafted with poker in mind.
 Therefore, the real meat of the text is devoted to matters related to online poker.
 There are a few references to casino gaming and how the members will treat cross-border internet casino games should they be implemented, but right now, casino games aren't being shared in the same way that poker player pools are.

 This makes sense because in most cases, slots and other casino games do not require a large pool of participants; these games can run with just a single player.
-There may be an exception for the rapidly growing category of Live Dealer games, but thus far, nothing solid has materialized for combining state traffic in this way.
+There may be an exception for the rapidly growing category of Live Dealer games and possibly for multi-state progressive slots, but thus far, nothing solid has materialized for combining state traffic in this way.

 Yes, there are two ways for a state to be removed from the MSIGA.
 The first is that a state can voluntarily leave the Agreement as long as it provides at least 60 days' written notice.
 Secondly, a state can be expelled if 75% or more of the members so vote (excluding the representative of the state in question who is expected to recuse himself or herself from any such vote).